Corporate Governance Report [586 KB : PDF]

 1. Board of Directors

-The Board of Directors ensures high management transparency and strong management monitoring through the election of candidates for the positions of Directors, Corporate Auditors, and Executive Officers, decides their remuneration, and makes important decisions.
+To increase corporate value, the Board of Directors ensures high management transparency and strong management oversight through the election of candidates for Director, Corporate Auditor and Executive Officer, decides their remuneration, and makes important decisions.

 To accomplish this, the Board separates the management oversight function and execution of duties function, and elects a Director who is not an Executive Officer as Board Chair.
 It also elects an appropriate number of at least three Outside Directors who qualify as highly independent so that Outside Directors make up at least one-third of the Board of Directors comprises of Outside Directors determined to be highly independent by the Company.
-To carry out efficient decision-making, the Board may delegate decision-making of matters set forth in the Administrative Authority Criteria Table to the President pursuant to Regulations for Kessai and Administrate Authority approved by the Board.
-The Management Committee has been established for the purpose of contributing to appropriate and flexible decision-making on management issues by the Board of Directors and the President.
+To carry out efficient decision-making, the Board entrusts decision-making of matters set forth in the Administrative Authority Criteria Table to the President, in accordance with Regulations for Kessai and Administrative Authority approved by the Board.
+The Executive Management Council has been established for the purpose of contributing to appropriate and flexible decision-making on management issues by the Board and the President.